MarkAustinGrow/Real_Marvin/codebase_documentation.md

 - `postTweet(content: PostContent, mediaIds?: string[])`: Posts content to Twitter
 - `uploadMedia(mediaPath: string)`: Uploads media to Twitter
 - `formatContent(content: PostContent)`: Formats content for Twitter
+- `monitorEngagements()`: Monitors and processes user engagements with tweets
+- `fetchEngagements(tweetId: string)`: Fetches likes, reposts, and replies for a specific tweet

+### 6. EngagementService
+The `EngagementService` class manages user interactions and automated responses.

+Key methods:
+- `getInstance()`: Returns the singleton instance
+- `logEngagement(engagement: EngagementMetric)`: Logs an engagement event to the database
+- `detectRecurringFans(threshold: number, timeframeDays: number)`: Identifies recurring fans based on engagement frequency
+- `generateDailyWrapup()`: Generates a summary of the day's engagements
+- `getRules()`: Gets the current engagement rules
+- `updateRules(newRules: EngagementRule[])`: Updates the engagement rules

+### 7. GrokService
+The `GrokService` class integrates with the Grok API to generate humorous responses.

+Key methods:
+- `getInstance()`: Returns the singleton instance
+- `generateHumorousReply(context: string)`: Generates a witty response based on context

 ## Development Guidelines